yang-zhang/yang-zhang.github.io/stat_python_r.md

-# Statistics cheatsheet with Python and R
+# Statistical Tests Cheatsheet with Python and R

 This is a cheatsheet for statistical tests and how to do them in Python and in R.
 It is organized by the problems to solve, each with an example of the problem, the Python solution, and the R solution.